advantch/vanty-cli/README.md

-# VantyCLI
+# Vanty CLI

+CLI for managing projects from advantch.com including:

+- Vanty Starter Kit

-Vanty is the fastest way to launch new SaaS & AI products.
+   This  Vanty Starter Kit is the fastest way to launch new SaaS & AI products.

    Visit https://www.advantch.com/ for documentation and more information

 ## Installation